-- 1. Information regarding the Declaration of Honor and the Honor Code will be included in the program's MTSA Student Handbook. - 2.
+- The Declaration of Honor statement, with its accompanying Honor Pledge, will be included with the acceptance letter sent to selected applicants, and applicants accepting a student position at MTSA will be required to acknowledge affirmation by signing and dating the document as specified, and returning it with their acceptance verification. - 2.
+Information regarding the Declaration of Honor and the Honor Code will be included in the program's MTSA Catalog & Student Handbook. - 3.
 The Declaration of Honor and the Honor Pledge will be discussed during all orientation programs. - Implementation and monitoring of adherence to these standards will be accomplished through the MTSA NAP Council, Progressions Committee, the President's Council, and the MTSA Appeals Committee.